NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

       export RESOURCE_GROUP="nrfassettrackerci"

 #.
 Choose a name for the solution and export it as ``APP_NAME``.
-   Use a short name (not more than 16 characters) composed of numbers and lower-case letters only.
+   Use a short name (not more than 16 characters) composed of numbers and lowercase letters only.
    In this example, ``nrfassettrackerci`` is used as the application name.

    .. parsed-literal::